hernantz/classyconf/docs/source/introduction.rst

 -----------------

-Classyconf is a framework agnostic python library created to make easy the separation of configuration and code
+Classyconf is a framework agnostic python library created to make easy the separation of configuration and code.

 It adds a declarative way to define settings for your projects contained in a class that can be extended, config objects can be passed around modules and